MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

    ![Step command in left navigation](media/left-nav-step.PNG "Step command in left navigation")

-2. Enter your instructional text in the black rectangle in the middle of the Step card screen.
+2. Enter your instructional text in the rectangle in the middle of the Step card screen.

 ### Add 3D content or media to support a step